spring-attic/spring-security-oauth/docs/oauth1.md

 of the [`OAuthProviderTokenServices`][OAuthProviderTokenServices] that may be suitable, but note that when using the in-memory implementation a separate thread is spawned to take care of the cleanup of expired tokens.

-### OAuth 1.0 Provider Request Filters
+### OAuth 1.0 Provider Request Endpoints

-The requests for the tokens and for access to protected resources are handled by standard Spring Security request filters.
-The following filters are required in the Spring Security filter chain in order to implement OAuth 1.0:
+The requests for the tokens are handled by standard Spring MVC request mappings.
+The following endpoints are required to have registered handler mappings in the Spring MVC in order to implement OAuth 1.0:

-* The [`UnauthenticatedRequestTokenProcessingFilter`][UnauthenticatedRequestTokenProcessingFilter] is used to service the request for an unauthenticated request token.
+* The [`RequestTokenEndpoint`][RequestTokenEndpoint] is used to service the request for an unauthenticated request token.
 Default URL: `/oauth_request_token`.
-* The [`UserAuthorizationProcessingFilter`][UserAuthorizationProcessingFilter] is used authorize a request token.
+* The [`AuthorizationEndpoint`][AuthorizationEndpoint] is used authorize a request token.
 The user must be authenticated and it is assumed that the user has been presented with the appropriate confirmation page.
+  Default URL: `/oauth_authenticate_token`.
-* The [`AccessTokenProcessingFilter`][AccessTokenProcessingFilter] is used to service the request for an OAuth 1.0 access token.
+* The [`AccessTokenEndpoint`][AccessTokenEndpoint] is used to service the request for an OAuth 1.0 access token.
   Default URL: `/oauth_access_token`.

+The authentication required for processing the requests for the tokens and for access to protected resources is handled by a standard Spring Security filter:

+* The [`OAuthProviderProcessingFilter`][OAuthProviderProcessingFilter]
-* The [`ProtectedResourceProcessingFilter`][ProtectedResourceProcessingFilter] is used to load the Authentication for the request given an authenticated access token.
+  is used to load the Authentication for the request given an authenticated access token.

+The OAuth framework endpoints are subclasses of the [`AbstractEndpoint`][AbstractEndpoint] and are marked by a [`FrameworkEndpoint`][FrameworkEndpoint] annotation.
+The [`FrameworkEndpointHandlerMapping`][FrameworkEndpointHandlerMapping] uses this annotation to find endpoints and register handler mappings.
+The endpoints work with the [`OAuthProviderProcessingFilter`][OAuthProviderProcessingFilter], which loads consumer authentication for them from the request.

+The [`RequestTokenEndpoint`][RequestTokenEndpoint] and the [`AccessTokenEndpoint`][AccessTokenEndpoint] both
+handle consumer requests signed by OAuth signatures. [`OAuthProviderProcessingFilter`][OAuthProviderProcessingFilter] parses OAuth signatures, creates and loads consumer Authentication for these endpoints.
+These endpoints most likely do not need to be protected by Spring Security interceptors.

+The [`AuthorizationEndpoint`][AuthorizationEndpoint] and the appropriate confirmation page both use standard Spring Security features (like interceptors) to authenticate the user.
+Make sure The [`AuthorizationEndpoint`][AuthorizationEndpoint] and the appropriate confirmation page URLs are properly secured.

 ### Managing Nonces